killerbootz/killerbootz.github.io/_posts/2018-11-14-SolidState.md

 PrivEsc took to turning over rocks, and rocks of rocks, but not finding much.
 After some time I thought about focusing on JAMES smtpd again.
 Where was it executing from, taking a look through those directories etc. I found it by looking at the processes running under root (one of my privesc steps from earlier), and went to those locations to analyze further.

 What I found was a tmp.py file that was owned by root and looked like it's function was to clean out /tmp.
 I had noticed before that one of my /tmp files was missing, but thought that it was my imagination.
 Now it looked like I had the culprit!
-After some failed attempts at a simple bash-based reverse shell I upped my game and converted to one more Python-friendly:
+After some failed attempts at a simple bash-based reverse shell, and other methods I upped my game and converted to one more Python-friendly:

 ![SS Flag]({{ site.url }}/images/SolidState/flag.JPG)

+Finally, fairly straight-forward, but I learn so much from each of these that none are a gimme.